Business New Years Resolutions Graphic

 This New Year’s decide what activities you can make more profitable by hiring or outsourcing it.

-Everyone’s an expert about the rules of nature, at least they think they are.
+(This was written in the early 200s) Everyone’s an expert about the rules of nature, at least they think they are.
 Many people in America think they know more about coronavirus than those who study it day in and day out.

 We find this same phenomenon about how incentives work with behavior.

 I once knew a real estate broker who kept telling her people how she was using scientific methods for teaching her people sales scripts.
 What she was really doing was using common sense and parroting her mentor.
+Her methods had no empirical backing.
+In fact they were wrong.
+While common sense works most of the time, there are also a lot of times when it is wrong.

-We all deal with the rules of nature whether we are aware of it or not.
+We all deal with the rules of nature, whether we are aware of it or not.

-When the environment rapidly changes so do many behaviors.
+When the environment rapidly changes, so do many behaviors.
 Again rapid behavior change is something we have experienced during the Covid pandemic.
 It’s not easy for individuals, businesses, or cultures to rapidly change behavior.
 Yet that is what we need to do.
 How will you help your employees, customers, and community change?

 Changes in behavior almost always leads to changes in business and business practices.
 As business owners and managers we need to understand incentives (positive/negative reinforcement) and how they affect individuals, communities, and nations.

-Are there any new types of incentive you plan to offer in 2022?
+Are there any new types of incentive you plan to offer in 2025?

 What incentive will you offer in the way of products and services?
 What will you offer to attract employees in a tight job market?

-Some questions many businesses need to answer in 2023.
+Some questions many businesses need to answer in 2025.

 How will you attract customers?